fwalch/tum-thesis-latex/README.md

 ## Quickstart

  * [Download][template-download] and extract the template.
+If you prefer to use Git, just clone/fork the repository.
  * Download the TUM logos in PDF format:
    * Log in to [MyTUM][mytum].
    * Download the TUM logo from [here][mytum-logo-tum] and save it to `logos/tum.pdf`.
    * Download your faculty's logo from [here][mytum-logo-faculty] and save it to `logos/faculty.pdf`.
    * Some logos might not be cropped; execute the `crop-logos` script to do that for you.
- * Configure your latex editor to use `biber` for bibliography and `makeglossaries` for glossary generation.
+ * Configure your latex editor to use `pdflatex`, `biber` for bibliography, and `makeglossaries` for glossary generation.
 Set `main.tex` as the master document.
-   * You can also use the provided Makefile, which will create a PDF in the `build` directory.
+Alternatively, you can use the provided makefile to create a PDF in the `build` directory.
  * Look for `TODO` comments in the provided files.
 Start at `main.tex`.

 For additional hints, have a look at [the wiki][wiki].